-All newly appointed directors will participate in an induction program, which includes information relevant to their new role, introductions to key staff and attendances at key sites, noting that in light of the ongoing COVID-19 pandemic, site visits were limited during FY21.
+All newly appointed directors will participate in an induction program, which includes information relevant to their new role, introductions to key staff and attendances at key sites.
 The induction includes briefings on the Group's business, strategy, financial, operational and risk management matters, and factors relevant to the sectors and environments in which Coles operates.